flz/hass-aqualink/README.md

 ## Known Limitations

 - The platform only supports a single pool.
 It wouldn't be a lot of work to fix but it most likely won't be an issue for most people.
-- Dimmable Lights aren't supported due to lack of access/testing.
-- Color Lights are mostly untested at this stage for the same reason as above.
 - Only Pool systems are supported at this time.
-- The platform currently assumes temperatures are Fahrenheit.

 ## TODO